liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

 individually as explained below.

-After performing the upgrade, a Gogo shell is automatically opened in case you need to upgrade some modules manually.
+After performing the upgrade, a Gogo shell is automatically opened in case you need to upgrade some modules manually or if there was an error during the process.
 Read on to learn how to do that.

 ## Gogo shell commands for module upgrades [](id=gogo-shell-commands-for-module-upgrades)